HB1228 (2026) Detail

 In the Year of Our Lord Two Thousand Twenty-Six

-AN ACT relative to the enforcement of alimony orders.
+AN ACT relative to the enforcement of alimony orders and relative to waivers of alimony.

 Be it Enacted by the Senate and House of Representatives in General Court convened:

-1 New Paragraph; Term and Reimbursement Alimony.
-Amend RSA 458:19-a by inserting after paragraph VI the following new paragraph:
+1 New Paragraphs; Term and Reimbursement Alimony.
+Amend RSA 458:19-a by inserting after paragraph VI the following new paragraphs:

 VII.
 Orders for the payment of past due amounts of alimony shall be enforced according to their terms unless modified by an agreement of the parties or pursuant to RSA 458:19-aa.